-Together with East Midlands Railway, East Staffordshire Borough Council, The National Forest, and Burton and South Derbyshire College we are working on improvements to Burton Railway Station, with members playing a leading role.
+Together with East Midlands Railway, East Staffordshire Borough Council, The National Forest, and Burton and South Derbyshire College, Burton Rotary Club is working on improvements to Burton Railway Station, with members playing a leading role.
 When complete, it is intended that the Rotary Club and wider community will adopt the station and maintain the improvements.

 Work on the new sculpture is now underway

 As part of the regeneration, students at Burton and South Derbyshire College were tasked to design a sculpture that not only represents the area’s four national centres - The National Arboretum, The National Brewery Centre, The National Forest and St. George’s Park - but is memorable and aesthetically pleasing.

 The winning design by Kyle Nevitt is based on a series of words, chosen by competition and

 relating to the national centres located in or close to Burton.